WJH910529/ESP32-BLE-Tracking-System-with-ThingSpeak-and-LINE-Notifications/README.md

 		const TS_READ_URL = 'https://api.thingspeak.com/channels/<<CHANNEL_ID>>/feeds.json?api_key=YOUR_READ_API_KEY&results=100';
     ```

-3. Open the page in your browser:
+3. Open the page in your browser

 4. The dashboard will automatically: